 Horse Racing Betting Types

-There is a number of established horse racing betting types in the UK.
-Football is by far the most popular betting sport with online bookmakers.
-However, most UK-facing firms provide a comprehensive horse racing service.
+There is a number of established horse racing betting types in Australia.
+Rugby is by far the most popular betting sport with online bookmakers.
+However, most Australian-facing firms provide a comprehensive horse racing service.
 The range of bets replicates the betting options in betting shops.
 Online bettors can select the odds format and the most popular choices are fractional, decimal and American.
 We will use fractional odds.

 What Are the Main Horse Racing Betting Types?